 As you're working on your document, click the Save button in the top right corner of the document, enter a name for the document in the window that appears, and click OK.
 Then, you'll see your document in your Docs list.

 If you'd like to save and close a document, click the Save & close button.

 To save a local copy of a document, you can download it to your computer.
 To do this, open your document, click the File menu and point your mouse to the Download file as option.
 You'll see these file types: HTML, RTF, Word, Open Office, PDF, and plain text.
 Select a file type and click OK in the browser window that appears.

-You can upload existing documents to Google documents at any time.
+You can upload existing files to Google Drive at any time.
 Here's how:

-1) Click the Upload button at the top of the sidebar in your Docs list page.
+1) Click the Upload button at the top of the sidebar in your Drive list page.

 2) Click Browse and select the document.

 4) Click Upload File.
 The uploaded file appears in your Drive list.

 Now that you've created your Google document, you can share it with your friends, family, or coworkers.
 You can do this from your Docs list or directly from the document.